-- You cannot specify the VALUE clause for items other than level-88 items. - You cannot specify the EXTERNAL clause in the linkage section.
+- You cannot specify the VALUE clause for items other than level-88 items. - You cannot specify the EXTERNAL clause.

 You can specify the GLOBAL clause in the linkage section.
-(Note, the GLOBAL clause has no effect for methods.)
+The GLOBAL clause has no effect for methods, however.

 Data units